barryclark/jekyll-now/_posts/2010-11-20-how-to-get-the-file-path-of-a-log4j-log-file.md

 return new File(appender.getFile());
 ```

-Note that its not migrationlog which was used when making the logger object is used when retrieving the file name, but migration
+Note that its not `migrationlog` which was used when making the logger object is used when retrieving the file name, but `migration`

+_Migrated from gunith.com_